We're starting to, I don't want to hear no complaints.

 Roxy and Eddie Klimberger ran Roxy's a brothel located on Boulder Highway from 1945 to 1954.

-They ultimately send both clipping herself prison results in accusations of graft lobbed at Clark County Sheriff Glenn Jones.
+The FBI raided Roxy's in 1954 after a 10-year investigation that ultimately seemed both clipping herself to prison and results in accusations of graft lobbed at Clark County Sheriff Glenn Jones.

 Oh shit.

-So that was her handgun that she kept.
+So that was her handgun that she kept in the middle of the morning.

 And then here we go.